miker704/Strife/patches2.md

     - Finalized Tool Tips Styles.
     - Finalized Styles for call containers.
     - Finalized Styles and Conversion from SCSS Vars to CSS for server nav bar.
+    - Finalized Styles and Conversion from SCSS Vars to CSS for global styles.

 ## Backend Changes